modesty/ai-hedge-fund/README.md

 # For getting financial data to power the hedge fund
 # Get your Financial Datasets API key from https://financialdatasets.ai/
+# Or use 'yahoo-finance-api' to use Yahoo Finance as the data source
 FINANCIAL_DATASETS_API_KEY=your-financial-datasets-api-key
 ```